On behalf of its membership, the cross-party LGA regularly submits to Government

-This emergency has highlighted the essential value of social care and public health to the wider public and this needs to be harnessed in thinking about the future of care, support and wellbeing when we look beyond the pandemic.
+COVID-19 has put adult social care firmly in the public, political and media spotlight.
+This emergency has highlighted the essential value of social care to the wider public and this interest needs to be harnessed in the debate about the future of care and support.
+Long-term reform is urgently needed and we are calling on the Government to set out its thinking at the earliest opportunity.

 We welcome the updated PPE guidance from Public Health England around social care settings, the first one focusing on care homes was issued last week.
 We now urgently need to see the updated guidance on domiciliary care.